pieroproietti/pengui/PACKAGING.md

 `fpm --version`

 ## Create package
 I chosen to install pengui under /opt/pengui. and build a short script under `bin`.
-All the necessary complementes, a pengui.desktop file and a pengui.png ico are under `asset`
+All the necessary complementes: a `pengui.desktop` file and a `pengui.png` icon are under `asset`.

 To create the package just run `bin/create-package-pengui`

-NOTE: create-package will remove the dirs build, dist and package create during the buid, leaving jis a simple `pengui.deb` file.
+NOTE: create-package will remove the dirs package create during the buid, leaving just a simple `pengui.deb` on the root.